 - Responsible.
 These are the people who actually do the work and are responsible for completing the task.
 This would usually fall into the hands of executives or individual contributors.

 - Accountable.
-These are the people that are accountable for the deliverables.
-This usually refers to those in managerial roles.
+These refer to the responsible party accountable for the deliverables.
+Usually, people in this role are those in managerial roles.
 Accountable personnel are often those that delegate tasks to the Responsible role players.

 - Consult.
 These are the people who were consulted for this task.
 They can offer expert advice but is ultimately not responsible for this project.
-Think of this person or group as an advisor or a consultant.
+Think of this person or group as an advisor or a consultant that you go to before making any decisions.

 - Inform.
 These are the people who need to be in the loop regarding this project.
 This usually falls into the hands of senior management who have delegated the project to other line managers.

 As you already now know, the RACI matrix is flexible.
 This means that even though employees may be skilled in multiple roles, ideally you would want to assign only one role to each employee.
-This allows them to focus their attention on ensuring that they’re fully accountable for that part of the project.
+This allows them to focus their attention on ensuring that they’re fully accountable for a certain project task.

 RACI’s versatile nature also means that you do not necessarily have to assign all the roles in your project.
 There is no point in engaging a consultant for simple tasks.